 Sore throats are one of the most common health complaints and are seldom serious, but it is always wise to consult a pediatrician or physician when sore throats are severe or persistent.
 However, when a minor sore throat occurs, natural supplements can promote healing and ease symptoms.
 An acute sore throat usually runs its course with in a few days or a week.

 Distinguishing between a bacterial and viral pharyngitis (inflammation of the throat) can be difficult.
 Bacteria is often a culprit, usually Streptococcus, and antibiotic therapy may be necessary if the infection is severe.
 However, over 50% of the time the throat culture taken by the doctor is negative.
 When viruses are the culprit, the same type that may produce colds and flu, symptoms such as fever, malaise, muscle aches, and chills can occur.
 Viral sore throats last 3 or 4 days and are not resolved by antibiotics.

 Simply drinking a lot of water and warm liquids can ease sore throat discomfort.
 It is important to try and avoid “mucous” forming foods when suffering with a sore throat or flu.
 These foods will always produce more phlegm and produce an environment that bacteria proliferate in.
-Eating less dairy foods, chicken, meat, sugar, chocolate, cheese, and processed snack foods will certainly help decrease the length of the infection.
+Eating less dairy foods, sugar, chocolate, cheese, and processed snack foods will certainly help decrease the length of the infection.